Venafi/ansible-role-venafi/examples/f5_bigip/README.md

 ## Who should use this example?

 The steps described in this document are typically performed by a _DevOps engineers_ or a _system administrators_.
-Generally, you'll need a basic undestanding of F5 BIG-IP, Venafi Trust Protection Platform or Venafi Cloud, and the required permissions for completing the tastks described in the example.
+Generally, you'll need a basic undestanding of F5 BIG-IP, Venafi Trust Protection Platform or Venafi Cloud, and the required permissions for completing the tasks described in the example.

 ## About this example